Configure GCP Developer Connect Account Connectors

-Account connectors require a GCP project with the Developer Connect API enabled.
+Account connectors require a GCP project with the Developer Connect API enabled and a GitHub or GitLab account for OAuth authorization.
 The examples are intentionally small.
-Combine them with your own OAuth credentials and service-specific configuration.
+Combine them with your own service integrations and repository access patterns.

 Connect to GitHub repositories with OAuth